xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ## Problem

-Machine learning pipelines typically involve:
+ML pipelines for large scientific datasets typically include steps:

-- Reading data from disk or object storage.
+- Reading raw data from disk or object storage (often CPU-bound)
-- Transforming / preprocessing data (often CPU-bound).
+- Transforming / preprocessing data (often CPU-bound)
-- Feeding the data into GPUs for training or inference.
+- Model Training/Inference (often GPU-bound)

-Although GPU compute is incredibly fast, the CPU can become a bottleneck when dealing with large datasets (profiles discussed below).
+Although GPU compute is incredibly fast, the CPU can become a bottleneck when dealing with large datasets.
+In an ideal scenario, we want to saturate the GPU with data as quickly as possible to minimize idle time on both the CPU and GPU.

-In this hackathon, we tried looking at different ways of reducing this bottleneck.
+In this hackathon, we explored several strategies to reduce the data loading bottleneck and build a GPU-native pipeline to maximize GPU utilization.

 ### Data & Code Overview 📊

-For this hackathon, we developed a benchmark of training a U-NET (with ResNet backend) model on the ERA-5 Dataset to predict next time steps.
-The U-Net model is implemented in PyTorch and the training pipeline is built using PyTorch DataLoader.
-The model can be trained on a single GPU or multiple GPUs using Distributed Data Parallel (DDP) for parallelization.
-[This repository](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus) contains all our work, including the data loading pipeline, model implementation, and training scripts for the hackathon.
+For this hackathon, we developed a benchmark of training a U-NET (with ResNet encoder) model on the ERA-5 Dataset to predict next time steps.
+The training pipeline used a standard PyTorch DataLoader and supported both single-GPU and multi-GPU training via Distributed Data Parallel (DDP).
+The full repo is available [here](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus).

-The basic data loader is implemented in `zarr_ML_optimization/train_unet.py` and the model is defined in `zarr_ML_optimization/model.py`.
-The training pipeline is designed to be flexible and can be easily adapted to different datasets and models.

-More details on the model and training pipeline can be found in the [README](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/blob/main/zarr_ML_optimization/README.md) file in the `zarr_ML_optimization` folder.

-### Performance Bottlenecks
+### Initial Performance Bottlenecks

-First, we needed to identify the performance bottlenecks in our pipeline.
-We used NVIDIA's [Nsight Systems](https://developer.nvidia.com/nsight-systems) to profile our code and identify the areas that needed optimization.
-The profiling results clearly showed that the data loading step was the main bottleneck in our pipeline.
-Additionally, we noticed the alternating CPU and GPU compute steps (i.e. data loading and model training) were not overlapping, which meant that the GPU was often idle while waiting for the CPU to load data (fist screenshot above).
+First, we used NVIDIA's [Nsight Systems](https://developer.nvidia.com/nsight-systems) to profile our code and identify performance bottlenecks.

+The initial profiling results clearly showed that the data loading step was the main bottleneck in our pipeline,  with minimal overlap between CPU and GPU compute steps, which meant that the GPU was often idle while waiting for the CPU to load data.

 Here are some screenshots of the profiling results: